surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 - A plugin client which can at least configure a zone
 - State streaming
 - Engine Path to Keyboard Lookup way way faster (probably precache)
+- The curve from SC Envelope into the ADSR

 Open Questions and ToDos and Reviews:
 - int vs sized type (int32_t etc)